Crystal Mall (Connecticut): History

 The mall was developed in 1984 by New England Development.
 When it opened, it was the only regional mall in the area, and many smaller shopping centers faced strong competition.
 Some, like nearby New London Mall, were eventually forced to change strategies, such as becoming a "lifestyle center".
 The original anchors were Sears, JCPenney, Filene's, and Jordan Marsh.
 Jordan Marsh became Macy's in 1996.

 After about 10 years in operation, Crystal Mall's look was becoming outdated, and management realized it needed to be renewed.
 In 1997, the mall underwent a renovation to upgrade its interior design.
 The previous dark color scheme was replaced by a brighter white, the food court was remodeled, and lighting as well as other fixtures were improved.
-The elegant center chandelier was slated to be removed during the renovations, but the fixture was popular with shoppers, so it was shined and has remained.
+The massive center chandelier was slated to be removed during the renovations, but the fixture was popular with shoppers, so it was shined and has remained.
 The mall has still been criticized for its aging exterior look, and for not updating its tenants to keep up with the times.

+On October 8, 2000, a Target store would officially open to the public outside the mall.
+An Olive Garden restaurant then opened in the surrounding area on June 21, 2004.

 In 2006, one of the mall's longstanding anchors Filene's closed its store, as this was one of a number of New England Malls that had both a Macy's and Filene's.
 After the May Co Department Store Company was purchased by Federated Department Stores (now renamed Macy's, Inc.) duplicate stores were closed at many New England malls.
-In 2007, it was announced that two anchors would backfill the original Filene's Christmas Tree Shops and Bed Bath & Beyond.
+In 2007, it was announced that two anchors would backfill the original Filene's, those two anchors being Christmas Tree Shops and Bed Bath & Beyond.
 Both retailers opened a few months later in early 2008, with Christmas Tree Shops on the first level, and Bed Bath & Beyond on the second level.

-On October 15, 2018, It was announced Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
-The store closed on January 6, 2019.
-Several prospective tenants have been in discussion.
+A Buffalo Wild Wings restaurant opened inside the mall on November 20, 2011.

+The Sears anchor store closed in January 2019.

-On January 6, 2021, Macy's, which maintains additional larger outposts, announced as part of a strategy to focus on their highest achieving locations that they would be leaving the center.
-The store closed on March 21, 2021.
-On November 1, 2021, it was reported that the original Macy's location had been sold to a development firm.
+On January 6, 2021, Macy's announced their anchor store would close by March 21.
+On November 1, 2021, it was reported that the building had been sold to a development firm.

-On September 15, 2022, it was announced that Bed Bath & Beyond would close their Crystal Mall location as part of their plan to close 56 of their stores.
-The store closed permanently on January 9, 2023.

-On February 2, 2023, a fire broke out in one of the kitchens located in the food court, causing the mall to be closed temporarily.
-No one was injured during the incident.
+The Bed Bath & Beyond store closed in January 2023, as the chain filed for bankruptcy and ceased operations.

+The Christmas Tree Shops store closed in August, 2023, when that chain went out of business.

+JCPenney closed on May 25, 2024, leaving the mall with no anchors and cementing its status as a dead mall.